Initial entanglement, entangling unitaries, and completely positive maps: Conclusions

 \section{Conclusions}

-The problem of initial entanglement and CP maps still poses new questions.
+The problem of initial entanglement and CP maps still poses new questions, not least the issue of whether the concept of NCP maps is an artifact of an ill-defined evolution map \cite{schmid_why_2019}.
+The structure and characterization of initial correlations and NCP has lately been studied by a number of authors, e.g. \cite{liu_completely_2014,lu_structure_2016,brodutch_vanishing_2013,shabani_erratum:_2016,buscemi_complete_2014}.
 In this article, aided with simple examples, we have shown the interplay of the initial correlations and the joint dynamics of the system and environment in deciding the CPness of the reduced dynamics of the system of interest.
 In particular, for any initial entangled state (barring maximal entanglement) of the system and environment, one can furnish a two-body unitary that generates CP dynamics on the system, and for any given interaction unitary one can furnish an entangled state such that the action of the latter unitary generates CP reduced dynamics on the system.
 We showed that in fact there are in general an infinite number of such entangling unitaries that can act on a given (non-maximal) entangled initial state, but still lead to CP dynamics of the system.
-Specifically, we obtained the scaling of the dimension of the set of these unitaries.
+Specifically, we obtained the scaling of the dimension of the set of these unitaries, and point out that their measure in the set of all possible interaction unitaries is zero.
+It is an interesting question how the above result generalizes for mixed states, which we leave open.
 The general description of entangling operators that may be applied to a given entangled state leading to CP dynamics should be an interesting problem of future study.